vdbrink/vdbrink.github.io/projects/slide_smart_curtains.md

 <br>

-See for all specifications the Dutch pre-order site: https://www.robbshop.nl/pre-order-slide-slim-gordijnsysteem-wifi The current orders are delivered around June.
+See for all specifications the Dutch order site: [https://www.robbshop.nl/pre-order-slide-slim-gordijnsysteem-wifi](https://www.robbshop.nl/pre-order-slide-slim-gordijnsysteem-wifi)

 ---